DataDog/hiring-engineers/answers.md

    - kernel:linux4.16.18
 ```

-Here is my host, named `katelyn.localhost`, and its tags, shown bottom right, on the Host Map page in DataDog.
+Here is my host, named `katelyn.localhost`, and its tags, shown bottom right, on the Host Map page in Datadog.

 ![My host with tags](host_with_tags.png)